MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMicrosoftTunnelSite.md

   - `[UpgradeWindowStartTime <String>]`: The site's upgrade window start time of day
   - `[UpgradeWindowUtcOffsetInMinutes <Int32?>]`: The site's timezone represented as a minute offset from UTC

-MICROSOFTTUNNELCONFIGURATION `<IMicrosoftGraphMicrosoftTunnelConfiguration>`: Entity that represents a collection of Microsoft Tunnel settings
+`MICROSOFTTUNNELCONFIGURATION <IMicrosoftGraphMicrosoftTunnelConfiguration>`: Entity that represents a collection of Microsoft Tunnel settings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AdvancedSettings <IMicrosoftGraphKeyValuePair[]>]`: Additional settings that may be applied to the server
     - `[Name <String>]`: Name for this key-value pair
     - `[Value <String>]`: Value for this key-value pair